br0nco640k/Bard-Diva/README.md

 - Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
 `--socket-own=UID:GID`
+For Ubuntu it will have been in the file you just copied, but you'll want to edit it for your own UID and GID

 Mine looks like `--socket-own=1000:1000` because my UID is 1000 and my GID is 1000:
 `ExecStart=/usr/bin/ydotoold --socket-own=1000:1000`